Eating disorders can be difficult to diagnose, except in the most severe cases, with very significant weight changes.

 The reason is that often, people who suffer from it do not ask for help, usually because of the excruciating fear of gaining weight or because of shame.

-Besides the negative consequences on physical health, these disorders involve a huge emotional distress and suffering, with a suicide rate in the case of anorexia of 12 per 100.000.
+In addition to the negative consequences on physical health, which are many, these disorders entail great emotional suffering, with a suicide rate in the case of Anorexia Nervosa of 12 per 100,000.